 Born in Mumbai, India, D’Souza came to the U.S. as an exchange student and graduated Phi Beta Kappa from Dartmouth College in 1983.

 A former policy analyst in the Reagan White House, D’Souza also served as John M. Olin Fellow at the American Enterprise Institute and the Robert and Karen Rishwain Fellow at the Hoover Institution at Stanford University.
 He served as the president of The King’s College in New York City from 2010 to 2012.

 D’Souza is married to Debbie D’Souza and together they have three grown children.

 Even after dozens of successful book and film projects, D’Souza has never been one to rest on his laurels.
-His upcoming movie is titled Death of a Nation, and it uses stunning historical recreations and a searching examination of fascism and white supremacy to cuts through progressive big lies and expose hidden history and explosive truths.
+His latest movie is titled Death of a Nation, and it uses stunning historical recreations and a searching examination of fascism and white supremacy to cuts through progressive big lies and expose hidden history and explosive truths.